WDI-SEA/notes/05-express/express-apis/02organization.md

 </html>
 ```

-This layout will be used by all pages, and the content will be filled in where the `<%- body %>` tag is placed.
+This layout will be used by all pages, and the content will be filled in where the `<%- body %>` tag is placed. `<%- body %>` is a special tag used by `express-ejs-layouts` that cannot be renamed.

 Now we can create another page `animals.ejs` and see that it's content is placed in the page.
 We can create new pages without having to write the include statements for the header and footer.